QuanCachan/Maven-Selenium-TestNG-Archetype/README.md

 If you need to use other internet browser for the tests, you should put the proper driver file downloaded from their sites into *src/main/resources/your.group.Id/drivers/<browserName>*.
 Then in the *src/main/java/your.group.Id/webdriver*, in WebDriverFactory Java class, create the corresponding methode *setYouBrowserDriver()* as the *setChromeDriver()* one.

-JUnit
+TestNG
 ------
-For more info around JUnit 4, go to https://github.com/junit-team/junit4/wiki.
+For more info around TestNG framework, go to http://testng.org/doc/index.html.
+If you prefer, you could substitute this framework with JUnit.

 Page Object pattern